rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 Once you have the CGI producing valid XML, you can set the `project.resources.url` property in your project's project.properties file to be the URl to the CGI.

-Finally, within RunDeck, you can Refresh the Nodes from within the Resources tab.
+Finally, within RunDeck, you can Refresh the Nodes from within the Run tab.
 You should see a Node entry for each EC2 Instance that is available.

 You can easily manage the set of Nodes that gets returned from EC2 by organizing them by use of EC2 Tags, and applying query Filters to the EC2 API query.